Tsenacommacah: Warfare

 By early 1609, relations had begun to sour between the Powhatan and English colonists.
-As a result Wahunsenacawh moved his primary residence from Werowocomoco, off the York River, to Orapax (or Orapakes), located in a swamp at the head of the Chickahominy River.
+As a result, Wahunsenacawh moved his primary residence from Werowocomoco, off the York River, to Orapax (or Orapakes), located in a swamp at the head of the Chickahominy River.

 By 1614, Wahunsenacawh had again moved his primary residence, this time further northwest to a location on the north bank of the Pamunkey River known as Matchut, which was not far from where Wahunsenacawh's brother Opechancanough ruled at Youghtanund.

-Wahunsenacawh died in 1618, after which the chiefdom was ultimately passed to his younger brother Opechancanough, who led the Indian Massacre of 1622 as well as a second attack in 1644.
+Wahunsenacawh died in 1618, after which the chiefdom was ultimately passed to his younger brother Opechancanough, who led the Indian massacre of 1622 as well as a second attack in 1644.
 Both attacks provoked retaliations from English colonists.

 A peace treaty, signed in 1646, brought an end to the conflicts between the Powhatan and the English.
 The treaty was signed by Opechancanough's successor Necotowance – Opechancanough himself was captured by English colonists and killed by a settler assigned to guard him in 1646.

 As part of the treaty of 1646, the size of Tsenacommacah was reduced.
 The boundaries specified in the treaty separated Virginia Indian lands from those that were considered colonial territory, and restricted crossings to those on official business.
 Badges were required for all visitors.
 The treaty also established the payment of a yearly tribute to the English, as well as delineating a number of tribal land reservations.

-Among the surviving tribes of the now-dissolved Confederacy, the Appomattocs, Nansemonds and Weyanokes retreated to the south, becoming independent of Necotowance, as did the Powhites or Powhatan proper.
+Among the surviving tribes of the now-dissolved confederacy, the Appomattocs, Nansemonds, and Weyanokes retreated to the south, becoming independent of Necotowance, as did the Powhites or Powhatan proper.
 The Pamunkey, Mattaponi, Chickahominy, Rappahannock, Kiskiack, Wiccocomico, Patawomeck, Morattico, Nanzatico, Sekakawon, and Onawmanient, occupying the peninsulas north of the York, were cut off from the southern tribes by the English colonial authorities.

 The Virginia Colony long respected its southern boundary established by this treaty, refusing to recognize settlements beyond it as late as 1705.
-However, the ban on settling north of the York river was lifted September 1, 1649, and a wave of new immigrants quickly flooded the northern tribes, leaving them scattered and isolated on ever-shrinking patches of land.
+However, the ban on settling north of the York River was lifted on September 1, 1649, and a wave of new immigrants quickly flooded the northern tribes, leaving them scattered and isolated on ever-shrinking patches of land.
 That year, the Pamunkey weroance, Totopotomoi, received 5000 acre for his tribe along both sides of the upper Pamunkey River, and the Kiskiack weroance, Ossakican was reserved 5000 acre on the Piankatank.

 In 1650, another treaty reserved land for the creation of Indian towns, where 50 acre of land was granted per warrior.
-These lands became smaller and smaller in following years.
+These lands became smaller and smaller in the following years.
 Tracts were surveyed for the remaining tribes in the following decades, but these quickly shrank as they were either sold off or in some cases actually seized outright.

 Following Bacon's Rebellion, the Treaty of Middle Plantation was signed by many Virginia Indian leaders in 1677, limiting Tsenocommacah even further.
 The treaty set up six reservations, reinforced the annual tribute payment to the English, and more fully acknowledged the Virginia tribes' subjection to the King of England.